 Recording engineer: Manuel Mohino.

-Classical relevance: Quite interesting.
+Classical relevance to me.: Quite interesting.

 Grenzing Organ: 1997-2000.

 Komm, Heiliger Geist, Herre Gott.

 Organist: Jean Ferrard.

 Both works are fine examples of its time, and well played and performed.
 Especially the work of the composer Peeter Cornet was new for me.
 I liked it very much.
 And Tunder is always a welcome guest.